Joshuam2004/intr2002-bonus-03/README.md

-# intr2002-bonus-03
+# My frist Github repo

-My new repository experience
+This repository contains my attempt to use codespaces and Github pages for the first time.